-The Department of Energy has developed and made available to the public--in print, online, and on display--a variety of Manhattan Project historical resources.
+The Department of Energy has developed and made available to the public a wide range of in-print, online, and in-person Manhattan Project historical resources.
 These include histories, websites, reports and document collections, and exhibits and tours.

-Histories produced by the Department include The Manhattan Project, which provides a brief overview, and the longer, at 100 pages including the 35 page "Photo Gallery," The Manhattan Project: Making of the Atomic Bomb.
+DOE Histories of the Manhattan Project: Histories produced by the Department include The Manhattan Project, which provides a brief overview, and the longer, at 100 pages including the 35 page "Photo Gallery," The Manhattan Project: Making of the Atomic Bomb.
 These for the most part non-technical, highly readable accounts are geared toward the general reader.
 Published in 1962, The New World, 1939-1946, was the first major Manhattan Project history.
 As Volume 1 of the official History of the Atomic Energy Commission series, The New World used both unclassified and still-classified source materials and revealed much that previously had not been disclosed.
-The New World and the U.S. Army Center of Military History's Manhattan: The Army and the Atomic Bomb released in 1985 remain the best detailed published accounts of the Manhattan Project.and are available at major libraries.
+The New World and the U.S. Army Center of Military History's Manhattan: The Army and the Atomic Bomb released in 1985 remain the best detailed published accounts of the Manhattan Project and are available at major libraries.